 Hot air balloons are fascinating!
-Over the past several years, my wife Janet and I have enjoyed the Great Forest Park Balloon Race.
-Seldom do you see a single hot air balloon, much less 70 hot air balloons in one place.
-It is a fun and unique event.
+My wife Janet and I have always enjoyed The Great Forest Park Balloon Race.
+Seldom do you see a single hot air balloon, much less over 70 hot air balloons in one place.
+The event is fun and unique!

-The Great Forest Park Balloon Race is held annually in Forest Park in St. Louis, Missouri.
-With over 70 entrants and 130,000 spectators, it is the most well-attended single-day hot air balloon race in the United States.
+The Great Forest Park Balloon Race is an annual hot air balloon festival held in Forest Park in St. Louis, Missouri.
+The race boasts more than 70 entrants and 130,000 spectators.
+It is the most well-attended single-day hot air balloon race in the United States.
 The Great Forest Park Balloon Race was founded by renowned balloonists Nikki Caplan and John O’Toole in 1973.
-It was later taken over by four, young enthusiastic balloonists: John Marlow, John Schaumburg, Dan Schettler and Ted Staley in 1977.
-The annual balloon race started with four certified balloonists and a whimsical group dubbed the Mississippi River Balloon Transit Company.
-Today, it hails as the organization of the most well-attended, single-day balloon race in the country.
+It was later taken over by four, young, enthusiastic balloonists: John Marlow, John Schaumburg, Dan Schettler and Ted Staley in 1977.
+Four newly certified balloonists and a whimsical group dubbed the Mississippi River Balloon Transit Company started created the race.
+Today it hails as the organization of the most well-attended, single-day balloon race in the country.

-The unique race originates from the middle of a major city; St. Louis.
-Attendance is free to over 150,000 spectators.
-Thousands come to watch 70 world-class balloon pilots compete in a race as exciting from the ground as in the air.
-During the race, the balloonists attempt to “chase” a 166-foot balloon of a pink bunny (The Energizer Bunny Balloon) after taking off from the Central Fields in Forest Park.
+The race is unique in that it originates from the middle of a major city, St. Louis.
+Attendance is free to more than 150,000 spectators who come out to watch 70 world-class balloon pilots compete.
+During the race, the balloonists attempt to “chase” a 166-foot balloon of a pink bunny (The Energizer Bunny Balloon).
+The race takes off from the Central Fields in Forest Park.

-Throughout the evening, at intervals of somewhere around 5 to ten minutes, a loud horn is sounded to signal the balloon pilots to fire up their balloons.
-Seeing 70 hot air balloons suddenly light up to pierce through the darkness is a beautiful sight.
-Momentarily, it makes everyone forget they are walking through a crowd in the dark.
-Onlookers forget the problems of the day as they bask in the beauty of the massive glowing hot air balloons.
+Throughout the evening, at intervals of somewhere around 5 to ten minutes, a loud horn is sounded.
+This is a signal to the balloon pilots to fire up their balloons.
+Seeing over 70 hot air balloons suddenly lighting up to pierce through the darkness is something of breath-taking beauty.
+Just for a few moments, it makes everyone forget that they are walking through a crowd in the dark.
+Somehow it makes onlookers forget the problems of the day as they bask in the beauty of the massive glowing hot air balloons.

-When my wife and I attend the Balloon Glow, we walk to where the balloons are waiting like ships in a harbor at night.
-One year while walking among the hot air balloons through the dense crowd of people, a thought occurred to me.
-How much was this like life?
-God reminded me of something.
-We walk through a world full of people wandering through the dark seeking something beautiful.
-People look for something or someone that will cause them to forget the darkness for a moment.
-They long to forget their troubles and problems momentarily and focus on the beauty at hand.
+We walk through a world full of people wandering through the dark in search of something of true beauty.
+People are looking for something or someone to help them forget the darkness for a moment.
+They long to forget their troubles and problems momentarily, and focus on the beauty at hand.

-While soaking in the beautiful lighted balloons, I remembered a passage of scripture from the Bible.
-The scripture passage brings the “Balloon Glow” experience into a perspective I can apply to life.
-In The Living Bible in Matthew the 5th chapter the wording is clear.
-It says, “You are the world’s light—a city on a hill, glowing in the night for all to see.
+As I reflected on what I was seeing among the lighted balloons, I remembered a passage of scripture from the Bible.
+It brought the “Balloon Glow” experience into a perspective.
+In the Living Bible Translation of Matthew the 5th chapter, the wording is very applicable to what I saw.
+In that passage of scripture it says, “You are the world’s light—a city on a hill, glowing in the night for all to see.
 Don’t hide your light!
 Let it shine for all; let your good deeds glow for all to see, so that they will praise your heavenly Father.” ( Matthew 5:14-16 Living Bible) Wow!
-As a body of believers in Christ, we are to be a “city on a hill, glowing in the night for all to see”.
+We as a body of believers in Christ are to be a “city on a hill, glowing in the night for all to see”.
 We are to “let our good deeds glow for all to see, so that they will praise our heavenly Father.”

 Thanks for reading,